CamilYed/readable-tests-by-example/README.md

     and: "Minimum order value for free delivery is 50 EUR"

-    when: "The client make the payment in the amount 70 EUR"
+    when: "The client makes the payment in the amount of 70 EUR"

     then: "Payment succeeded"

-    and: "The client paid for delivery in the amount 30 EUR"
+    and: "The client paid for delivery in the amount of 30 EUR"

     and: "Free track music was not sent to the client" }